LoyolaChicagoBooks/introcs-csharp/rst/sampleprogram.rst

 suggest that the value of ``HEIGHT`` will be constant (unchanging), and we assign its value at the same time with ``= 8``.
-This naming of constants is not strictly necessary, but it makes the program easier to read.
+This naming of constants is not strictly necessary, but it makes the program's intention easier to follow.

 .. literalinclude:: ../source/examples/painting/painting.cs
    :lines: 11